angular/angular/aio/content/guide/workspace-config.md

 ## Overall JSON structure

 At the top level of `angular.json`, a few properties configure the workspace, and a `projects` section contains the remaining per-project configuration options.
+CLI defaults set at the workspace level can be overridden by defaults set at the project level, and defaults set at the project level can be overridden on the command line.

+The following properties, at the top level of the file, configure the workspace.

 * `version`: The configuration-file version.
 * `newProjectRoot`: Path where new projects are created.
 Absolute or relative to the workspace folder.
 * `defaultProject`: Default project name to use in commands, where not provided as an argument.
 When you use `ng new` to create a new app in a new workspace, that app is the default project for the workspace until you change it here.
+* `schematics` : A set of [schematics](guide/glossary#schematic) that customize the `ng generate` sub-command option defaults for this workspace.
+See [Generation schematics](#schematics) below.
 * `projects` : Contains a subsection for each project (library, app, e2e test app) in the workspace, with the per-project configuration options.

 The initial app that you create with `ng new app_name` is listed under "projects", along with its corresponding end-to-end test app: